 Kubatons and Tactical Pens – Best Self Defense Weapon for Keychains

 You don’t need to carry around a large baton to thwack someone with a heavy blow, thanks to Kubatons.

 Kubatons are small sticks, about the size of a thick pen, which can be used to concentrate the force of your blow.

 Because they’re small, you can carry them on your keychain and most people won’t bat an eye.

-In fact, some companies make tactical pens that can be used to defend yourself.
+Some companies even offer tactical pens that can be used as a Kubaton to defend yourself.